r0b0tAnthony/jobfoldersizes/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

 ### What is this repository for? ###

 * jobfoldersizes is a python tool that utilizes the scandir python module to calculate the folder sizes of a desired root directory.
+Using scandir can increase the efficency over 2.7.x os.walk methods significantly. jobfoldersizes also adds additional filtering and sorting for your results.
 * Version: 1.0

 ## How do I get set up? ##